zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray_jupyterhub.md

     secretName: cert-secret
 ```

+## Modify the Kubernetes cluster size

+See a followup short tutorial on [scaling Kubernetes manually](https://zonca.github.io/2019/22/scale-kubernetes-jupyterhub-manually.html).

 ## Feedback

 Feedback on this is very welcome, please open an issue on the [Github repository](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream) or email me at `zonca` on the domain of the San Diego Supercomputer Center (sdsc.edu).